pecknigel/trading-exchange-collaborative-learning/README.md

 A website widget for displaying ticker prices.

+### Comprehensive Application Layer API

+Design and develop a comprehensive API for handling exchange trading.

+### Crypto Data Service

+Create a data service for piping real crypto price data.

+### Fake Purchases Data Service

+Create a data service for generating fake trades that can be used as a basis for fake markets.

+### Your Own Ideas

+There are so many possibilities for practicing software development with a fake trading exchange system.
+See what you can come up with or discuss it with a mentor.
+Share and discuss your ideas in the comments.

 ## Conclusion

 It’s all a work in progress and designed for learning and working on and practicing with; rather than all being perfect when you find it.